Print This Page

 It is worth noting that John Pataky wore a military uniform and marched in formation from the time he was 13 years old at McCallie all the way through college ROTC and straight into the U.S. Army.
 Over the years at McCallie, he rose in rank from private to captain on a battalion staff during his final year.
 In his junior year, Pataky was a member of the “Best Drilled Company.”

 During his time in Atlanta, Pataky met Alice Keel, a student at Emory University and the daughter of Georgia Tech’s assistant registrar.
 John and Alice married in 1954, and a newspaper article that announced their marriage noted that he had “received notice of induction into the armed forces.”
-As a student, Pataky had risen to the rank of first lieutenant in Tech’s ROTC unit and, in addition to swimming for the Ramblin’ Wreck, he had participated in what was called the “Pershing Rifles,” a drill team.
+As a student, Pataky rose to the rank of first lieutenant in Tech’s ROTC unit and, in addition to swimming for the Ramblin’ Wreck, he participated in what was called the “Pershing Rifles,” a drill team.
 Pataky graduated from Georgia Tech in 1955.
 Pataky officially entered the U.S. Army Reserves on April 18, 1955.

-Though stationed in Europe rather than in Korea, Pataky served his country with distinction, receiving the Good Conduct Medal for his service, where he also sometimes served as a French interpreter.
+Though stationed in Europe rather than in Korea, Pataky served his country with distinction, receiving the Good Conduct Medal for his service, where he also served as a French interpreter.
 His time in the military was significant not only for his contribution to national defense but also for his growing commitment to youth mentorship.

 Veteran Experience

 Upon his discharge from the U.S. Army in 1962, Pataky returned to McCallie as a teacher and coach.
 He dedicated more than 50 years to the school, making an impact in both the classroom and the athletic arena.
-As a teacher of mathematics, he was known for his patience, humor, and ability to make complex concepts accessible to students.
+As a mathematics teacher, he was known for his patience, humor, and ability to make complex concepts accessible to students.
 His love for the subject was infectious, and many of his students credited him with inspiring their own careers in STEM fields or in education and coaching.

 Former students and athletes often recall his signature wit and quick puns, which made even the most grueling practices bearable.